 Kirk Sutphin | www.old97wrecords.com

-Kirk Sutphin grew up in Walkertown, North Carolina, heavily exposed to traditional music of the region from the Round Peak fiddle styles of Surry County to the banjo picking of Charlie Poole.
+Kirk Sutphin grew up in Walkertown, NC, heavily exposed to traditional music of the region from the Round Peak fiddle styles of Surry County to the banjo picking of Charlie Poole.
 Throughout his life, Kirk has made an effort to visit with countless older musicians of the area and has learned tunes from many musicians born around the turn of the 20th century.
 Kirk is an exceptional fiddler whose sound is often compared to that of Tommy Jarrell.
 He is also an excellent banjo player in both clawhammer and fingerpicking styles.
-Kirk continues to be a proponent of western North Carolina mountain music through performances with numerous musicians in the area and his many traditional recordings.
+Kirk continues to be a proponent of western North Carolina mountain music through performances with numerous area musicians and his many traditional recordings.

 Sheila Kay Adams | www.sheilakayadams.com